-The credits earned through The Apprentice School will be applicable to AAS degrees awarded by The Apprentice School.
+The credits earned through The Apprentice School will be applicable to AAS degrees awarded by The Apprentice School provided a grade of 'C' or higher is earned.
 The transferability of credits earned at The Apprentice School to other post-secondary institutions is determined by the institution to which the student transfers.